 Will is a senior historian at History Associates, Inc. (HAI), based in Rockville, Maryland, where he researches and writes institutional histories and conducts oral history interviews for clients.
 From 2007 to 2010 he was a postdoctoral associate historian at the Center for History of Physics where he created the Array of Contemporary American Physicists web resource.

-Restricted Data is a blog about nuclear secrecy, past and present, run by Alex Wellerstein, the current postdoc historian of science at the Center for History of Physics.
+Restricted Data is a blog about nuclear secrecy, past and present, run by Alex Wellerstein.
+He was postdoc historian of science at the Center for History of Physics from 2011 to 2014.

 Alex received a B.A. in History from the University of California, Berkeley, in 2002.
 He came to the study of the history of science while working as an undergraduate in the Office for History of Science and Technology at Berkeley.
 He received his Ph.D. from the Department of History of Science at Harvard University in the fall of 2010.